oshaughnessy/sierramountainll/_pages/coaches.md

 be coaching.

-Please see our [Volunteers]({% link _pages/volunteers.md %}) page for info on background checks and other requirements mandated by California and Little League.
+Please see our [Volunteers]({% link _pages/volunteers.md %}) page for info on background checks and other requirements mandated by California or the US federal government.

 See Little League's [Appointing Managers, Coaches, and Umpires ](https://www.littleleague.org/university/articles/appointing-managers-coaches-and-umpires/).